axelerant/testimonials-widget/readme.txt

 `

 = 20.
 After upgrading, testimonial rotations have stopped =
 The JavaScript for rotating testimonials is moved to the footer.
 As such, your theme requires `wp_footer()` in the footer.
-Check to make sure your theme has the `wp_footer()` call in footer.php or the equivalent file.
+Check to make sure your theme has the `<?php wp_footer(); ?>` call in footer.php or the equivalent file.

 = 21.
 How can I justify testimonials text? =